code-423n4/docs/roles/certified-contributors/validators.md

 ## Validator tl;dr

 - Each competition has a **qualifying threshold** that allows wardens to bypass validators.
-This threshold is based on your submission accuracy rate and being established as a quality contributor and as non-sybil.
+This threshold is based on your submission accuracy rate, as well as being established as a quality contributor and as non-sybil.
 (For those familiar with ‘backstage warden’ criteria, it is essentially that plus an acceptable accuracy rate.)
 - Qualified wardens’ submissions go directly to the usual findings repo.
 - All other wardens’ submissions are routed to a Validation repo.
 - 3-5 **Validators** review submissions in the Validation repo immediately after the audit closes